 The GhostBed Luxe mattress is a premium all-foam mattress that's jam-packed with cooling tech, making it one of the best mattress in a box options for anyone who overheats at night.
 GhostBed call it 'the coolest bed in the world' - and plenty of industry reviewers agree, voting it as the best mattress for hot sleepers.

 The cooling happens in two stages.
 On top, a luxurious quilted cover is made from cool-to-touch 'Ghost Ice' fabric and cooling fibres, with one-inch of gel memory foam to promote airflow and breathability.
 Under this, a two-inch layer of thermo-sensitive foam responds to your body temperature and adjusts to keep you cool all night long.
 The rest of the mattress is made up of responsive, contouring memory foam and supportive foam layers, which soothe pressure points and alleviate back pain, making you feel like you're floating.

 Bear in mind that the Ghostbed Luxe can take up to 24 hours to fully expand and adjust to your bedroom’s temperature.
-It's also slightly softer than the original GhostBed, so if you prefer a firmer mattress you may wish to choose that version instead.
-(Like the sound of this but out of your budget?
-Try the Cocoon Chill Memory Foam mattress further down the page or check out our best cooling mattress guide.)
+Also, prepare for some of the most potent off-gassing we've experienced in a full-foam mattress.
+Lately, GhostBed has been knocking 50% off the list price of its Luxe cooling model, but if it's still out of your price range try the Cocoon Chill Memory Foam mattress further down the page – or check out our best cooling mattress guide.

 The Helix Midnight Luxe is a side sleeper mattress, designed to provide pressure relief to shoulders and hips, to help you sleep comfortably throughout the night on your side.
 (Like most bed-in-a-box mattresses though, it's good for sleeping in all positions.)